s-londono/disasterresponse/README.md

 of lemmas.

-Subsequently we used [Count Vectorization](https://en.wikipedia.org/wiki/Bag-of-words_model) and [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) to transform the messages into numerical features.
+Subsequently we used [Count Vectorization](https://en.wikipedia.org/wiki/Bag-of-words_model) and [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) to transform the messages into numerical vectors.

 #### Model selection

-When implementing the model, we tried tree types of classifiers:
+When implementing the model, we evaluated tree types of classifiers:
 [Random Forest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html),
 [Linear Support Vector Classifier](https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html#sklearn.svm.LinearSVC) and [RBF Support Vector Classifier](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html).

-We tunned the parameters of each type of classifier by using ScikitLearn's [GridSearchCV](https://scikit-learn.org/stable/modules/grid_search.html#exhaustive-grid-search).
+We tunned the parameters of each one of those classifiers by using ScikitLearn's [GridSearchCV](https://scikit-learn.org/stable/modules/grid_search.html#exhaustive-grid-search).
 This utility performs an exhaustive exploration of a specific set (grid) of parameter values.
-It finds the combination of parameters that yields the best results by applying [Cross Validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics).
+It finds the combination of parameters that yield the best results by applying [Cross Validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics).

-The best accuracy we obtained, resulted from using an [RBF SVC](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html), with the parameters set in the `build_model` function of the script `model/train_classifier.py`.
+The best accuracy we obtained resulted from using an [RBF SVC](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html), with the parameters set in the `build_model` function of the script `model/train_classifier.py`.
 We provide further details about how to evaluate different models in the next section.

 #### Results

-As a final result, we assembled a web application that provides access to the model.
+As a final result, we assembled a web application that gives access to the model.
 This application allows users to predict the categories associated with a text message entered by the user.
-It displays some plots that give basic overview of the training data.
+It displays some plots that give a basic overview of the training data.

 ### Dependencies and Setup